pabloariasal/pabloariasal.github.io/_posts/2019-02-28-cpp-inlining.md

 # The One Definition Rule And How To Break It

-The note titled _Inline Keyword In C++_ starts with the bullet point:
+The first point in the note reads:

 > Functions and variables declared inline may be defined multiple times in a program.

-So, apparently, if you declare a function or variable (with external linkage) as `inline`, it may be defined multiple times, breaking the _One Definition Rule_.
+So, apparently, if you declare a function or variable (with external linkage) as `inline`, it may be defined multiple times in the same program.
+This is essentially a violation of the _One Definition Rule_.

-But what does the _One Definition Rule_ (_ODR_) say?
+What does the _One Definition Rule_ (_ODR_) say?
 Well, basically, that you can only define stuff once: functions, variables, classes, enumeration, etc. No more.
 No less.

 The _ODR_ is not just valid at compilation unit level, but also at program level.
 This is fairly reasonable: what are your compiler and linker supposed to do if they encounter two different implementations of the same function in your program?

-Inline functions and variables are an exception to the _One Definition Rule_, at least partially: they may be defined multiple times in a program.
-Beware that this is strictly limited to program scope: within a single compilation unit the _ODR_ can't be violated: every single class, function, template or variable used must be defined only once.
+Inline functions and variables are an exception to the _One Definition Rule_: they may be defined multiple times in the program.
+Beware that this is strictly limited to program scope: within a single compilation unit the _ODR_ can't be violated, i.e. every single class, function, template or variable used must be defined only once.

-Being able to define functions and variables multiple times seems like a really cool think, and it might be, but in reality it's very restrictive and horribly dangerous.
+Being able to define functions and variables multiple times seems pretty crazy, but, despite being horribly dangerous, crazy things are often very useful.

 # With Great Power Comes Great Undefined Behavior

 Consider that I wrote that inline functions and variables _"may be defined multiple times"_ and not _"multiple definitions may exist"_.
 This brings me to the next bullet point in the note:

-> All definitions of inline functions and variables in the entire program must be identical.
+> All definitions of an inline function an variables in the entire program must be identical.

 This also has the implication that a definition of an inline function or variable must exist in every translation unit where it is used and declared `inline`.

 The intention is to technically allow for multiple definitions but practically not. **By making sure that all definitions are equivalent, the program behaves as if it were only one**.
 Having different definitions of an inline function or variable with external linkage in the same program results in undefined behavior.

-# Header-only Library Developers Love It
+# Header-only Library Developers Best Friend

 The most important usage of the `inline` keyword is when defining a (non-static) function or variable in a header file: